PART #003 of “WHERE ANGELS FEAR TO TREAD”

 “If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are (what?)
 ‘THE COMMANDMENTS OF THE LORD’.”

 Now is Paul the apostle really asking us to follow him in that literal sense?

-When we follow Paul the apostle, we are going by the instructions that Jesus Christ has revealed to us through him.
+When we follow Paul the apostle, we are following the instructions that Jesus Christ has revealed to us ‘through him’.

 Remember that Jesus Christ is in His place and position of Ascension sitting at the Right Hand Of God the Father.

 It is from this place and position that He instructs us today, and we really do need to lay hold of this truth.

 INDEED, when we follow Paul, we are categorically and without any apology following none other than JESUS CHRIST Himself.

 If you did not know this before, you certainly know so now.